joric/interviewbit/programming/dynamic-programming/scramble-string.md

 }
 ```

-Now note that in any call for this function, the strings s1 and s2 would always be substrings of original S1 and S2.
-And we can specify substrings using startIndex, endIndex.
+Now note that in any call for this function, the strings s1 and s2 would always be substrings
+of original S1 and S2.
+And we can specify substrings using `startIndex, endIndex`.

-Which means the recursive function can only be called with (startIndex1, endIndex1, startIndex2, endIndex2) possible tuples which can only take LLL*L possibilities roughly.
+Which means the recursive function can only be called with
+`(startIndex1, endIndex1, startIndex2, endIndex2)` possible tuples which can only take `L*L` possibilities roughly.

 Memoization ?

 Additional Hint :

-Function calls are only valid if endIndex1 - startIndex1 = endIndex2 - startIndex2.
+Function calls are only valid if `endIndex1 - startIndex1 = endIndex2 - startIndex2`.
-Can you just look at (startIndex1, endIndex1, startIndex2) and infer the endIndex2 based on these values ?
+Can you just look at `(startIndex1, endIndex1, startIndex2)` and infer the `endIndex2` based on these values ?
-Or keep passing around (startIndex1, startIndex2, length) ?
+Or keep passing around `(startIndex1, startIndex2, length)` ?

 ## Solution